 Our Directors are expected to prepare for, attend and participate in Board meetings and meetings of the Committees of the Board on which they serve and to spend the time needed and to meet as frequently as necessary to properly discharge their responsibilities and duties as directors.
 Each Board member is expected to arrange his or her schedule so that other existing and planned future commitments do not materially interfere with the member's service as a director.
 Ordinarily, directors who are full-time employees of ABM or who serve as chief executive officers or in equivalent positions at other companies may not serve on the boards of more than two other publicly traded companies.
-Other directors may not serve on the boards and other commitments are considered by the Governance Committee and the Board when reviewing Board candidates.
+Other directors may not serve on the boards of more than four other publicly traded companies.
+Service on other boards and other commitments are considered by the Governance Committee and the Board when reviewing Board candidates.